content-left-bg.png

 Executive recruitment

-Executive recruitment includes SES profiled positions, s122 fixed-term contracts and principals’ level 8, 9 and 10.
+Executive recruitment includes SES profiled positions and s122 fixed-term contracts.

 Factual and professional advice

-Factual and professional advice upholds the values and responsibilities of the public service during any recruitment and selection process.
+Factual and professional advice upholds the values and responsibilities of the public sector during any recruitment and selection process.

 It is information needed to assist in making a recommendation of a selection outcome.